emissary-ingress/emissary/docs/tutorials/quickstart-demo.md

 1. Apply the configuration to the cluster with the command `kubectl apply -f quote.yaml`.

-1. Copy the configuration below and save it to a file called `quote-backend.yaml` to deploy a `Mapping` to your cluster.
-This `Mapping` tells Edge Stack to route all traffic from `/backend/` to the `quote` service.
+1. Copy the configuration below and save it to a file called `quote-backend.yaml` so that you can create a `Mapping` on your cluster.
+This `Mapping` tells Edge Stack to route all traffic inbound to the `/backend/` path to the `quote` service.

   ```yaml
   ---